rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 + **Comment:** Comma separated list of configured time plans

 #### Definition of return string
-The return string is defined as;
+The return string is defined as:

 ```
 n,n,n